-Strong winds ripped a heavily laden branch from one of my orange trees in January of 2016 and its heady aroma was purely delicious!
+Strong winds ripped a heavily laden branch from one of my orange trees in January 2016.
+While the damage was unfortunate (and preventable), the heady aroma was purely delicious!

 After pruning the damaged limb to help it heal faster, I plucked the fruit and gave it a good wash before bringing it in, hoping it was ripe enough.
 By the way, citrus trees have wicked thorns!
 Be sure to use caution when working in or around them.

 There’s no mistaking the heavy, oily skin of citrus.
 This skin provides moisture holding protection from its subtropical origins.
 Hailing from Southeast Asia and Australian, modern citrus fruits evolved from small berries found on pummelo, citron and mandarin orange trees.
 Crossing these three ancestors in different ways has led to the creation of oranges, lemons, limes, grapefruit, tangelos, kumquats and dozens of other variations.